miyahjordan/Quickstart-Bootcamp-Projects/Exploratory Data Analysis - Workplace Fatalities/README.md

    - With this information, I made the informed decision that the number of inspectors does not have an impact on the average amount of inspection years.

 5. I created a stacked line chart using the fatality and injury/illness rates as well as the years in which it would take to inspect one workplace.
 The graph showed that both trendlines were relatively similar with illnesses/injuries being higher in volume in comparison to fatalities.
    - Aside from some outliers, it seems that the amount of time it takes to inspect one workplace does have a small impact, with the longer it takes occasionally resulting in higher reported rates of injuries/illnesses and fatalities.

-While I am proud of what I accomplished, I could’ve used more advanced functions to help aid in my analysis such as VLOOKUP or XLOOKUP, I could’ve also investigated more insights on my own and I could’ve attempted to clean up my data a little better as substituting missing data with N/A did make the analysis a little harder.